aspose-imaging/Aspose.Imaging-Products/imaging/en/python-net/change-background/_index.md

 ﻿---
-title: Change background images Via python-net, all supported image formats
+title: Change background images using Python
 weight: 3920
 url: /python-net/change-background/
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily Change background images Via python-net
+description: Applying Aspose.Imaging library to Change background images and photos using your own Python applications and server APIs.
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image files Change background via python-net" h2="Change background images" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Use Python for Change background Operation on Images" h2="Change background Images via Your Own Python Applications Using the Aspose.Imaging Library" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats for Change background operation" %}}
+{{% blocks/products/pf/feature-page-section  h2="Apply the Change background operation to all available image formats" %}}
 <p align="justify" style="text-indent:2em;font-size:15px;">
-Change background is one of most common operations needed to process your photos or images.
-You can easily remove background from one your photo and put foreground object onto another using Aspose.Imaging.
-Also you can recognize foreground object and detect it if needed.
-As a result you may obtain transparent background and process as you need.
+Changing the background is a frequently performed task in image and photo editing.
+By using Aspose.Imaging, you can easily separate the foreground object from the background in a photo, either automatically or manually, and then place it onto another image.
+Additionally, the Cloud API allows you to identify the foreground object and remove the background if needed.
+This enables you to obtain an object with a transparent background and replace the original background with a different one.
 </p>
 <p align="justify" style="text-indent:2em;font-size:15px;">
-Using Aspose.Imaging you can easily apply <b>Change background</b> for different image formats programmatically
+Using the Aspose.Imaging library for Python, you can easily perform the <b>Change background</b> operation for images and photos of various formats programmatically.
 </p>
 <h3 style="margin-top:16px;">
-Full list of supported Change background operations by image formats:
+Select an image format from the list for the Change background operation:
 </h3>
 <hr/>
 {{% /blocks/products/pf/feature-page-section %}}